 It’s both!
 Roku sells its own hardware — the Roku players — that run from $30 on the low-end (Roku Express) to $100 on the high-end (Roku Ultra) with several models in between, including stick-style players that plug directly into your TV.
 These players can be used on any TV with an HDMI connection, but they’re especially handy for folks who don’t own a smart TV with its own internet connection.
 Each player comes with a Roku remote, a simple, easy-to-use device that lets you navigate the Roku on-screen menus and control the playback of streaming media.

 Roku also licenses its Roku OS (which it uses on its players) to third-parties including TV manufacturers like TCL, RCA, Toshiba, and Hisense.
-These Roku-powered TVs are known, somewhat obviously, as Roku TVs, and depending on the model, they pack the entire Roku experience, plus control over the TV’s dedicated functions like volume, channels, and inputs into Roku’s simple interface.
-For a lot of folks, having a TV that uses the Roku software as its sole interface is a big reason to buy a Roku TV.
+These Roku-powered TVs are known as Roku TVs, and depending on the model, they pack the entire Roku experience, plus control over the TV’s dedicated functions like volume, channels, and inputs into Roku’s simple interface.
+For a lot of folks, that’s a big reason to buy a Roku TV.

 No. There is no subscription fee required to use any of Roku’s features, regardless if you buy a Roku player, Roku TV or Roku Soundbar.
 However, Roku lets you access plenty of streaming services that do require a subscription.
 Netflix, HBO Now, and Hulu are all popular examples of subscription-based content.
 You’ll also find it’s possible to access movie rental or purchase services, and these too require some form of payment.

 Alongside the paid-content options are tons of completely free sources of content, plus most Roku devices let you access your personal collection of movies, TV shows, photos, and music.
-Some Roku players, like the Ultra, even provide a dedicated USB port so you can plug in an external hard drive and play files from this device directly.
+Some Roku players, like the Ultra, provide a dedicated USB port so you can plug in an external hard drive and play files from this device directly.